Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Rail-only Network Design

-Our rail-only network architecture removes network connectivity across GPUs with different ranks in different rails.
-However, such communication is still possible by forwarding the data through HB domains.
-For instance, a message from \texttt{GPU 1, Domain 1} to \texttt{GPU 2, Domain 2} can first route through the first HB domain to \texttt{GPU 2, Domain 1} and then be transmitted to the final destination through the network.
-Although our analysis shows that LLM traffic does not require such forwarding, this connectivity might be needed for control messages, measurement, or training other DNN models in this cluster.
-We provide more discussions on handling other DNN models in Section~\ref{sec:discussions}. \looseness=-1
+Our Rail-only network architecture removes network connectivity across GPUs with different ranks in different rails.
+Such communication is still possible by forwarding the data through HB domains.
+For instance, a message from \texttt{GPU 1, Domain 1} to \texttt{GPU 2, Domain 2} in Figure~\ref{fig:Rail-only} can first route through the first HB domain to \texttt{GPU 2, Domain 1} and then be transmitted to the final destination through the network.
+Previous work has shown that such a routing scheme induces a \textit{bandwdith-tax}~\cite{rotornet, opera, topoopt}, where the physical traffic increases in the network due to forwarding.
+However, in this section, we show that due to the bandwidth asymmetry between the HB and the NIC domain, the performance degradation caused by bandwidth tax is negligible. \looseness=-1

+We use LLMs with MoE layers described in Section~\ref{sec:moe_traffic} as an example, as it generates a challenging all-to-all communication pattern.
+At first glance, this traffic pattern is challenging for the Rail-only network.
+Most of the all-to-all traffic requires forwarding.
+However, since the HB domain is much faster than the NIC domain, forwarding network traffic on the HB domain incurs a slight overhead.
+Below, we derive the slow-down factor for uniform all-to-all traffic using a two-step forwarding routing algorithm for the Rail-only network.
+Note that this strategy has already been implemented in NCCL as ``PCIe $\times$ NVLink" (PXN) to avoid congestion in cases where the spine layer of the Rail-optimized network is oversubscribed~\cite{nccl212}.\looseness=-1

+We use the same variables defined in Table~\ref{tab:var_anal} in the following derivation.
+Consider a grid of $x\times y$ GPUs where $x$ GPUs are placed in an HB domain, and a Rail-only or Rail-optimized network connects $y$ HB domains.
+Recall that the HB domain has bandwidth $C_F$ while the NIC domain has bandwidth $C_S$ per GPU pair.
+For a Rail-optimized network, every GPU sends traffic directly to its destinations through the HB and full-bisection NIC domains.
+Assuming each pair of GPU communicates traffic of size $D$, the total all-to-all completion time is:

+For the Rail-only network, the two-step algorithm first runs an all-to-all \textit{within each rail}, preparing each GPU to have all data to send on its rail.
+Then, within each rail, each GPU runs a second all-to-all \textit{in the HB domain} to finish the transfers with an effective shard size of $xD$.
+Note that the second step here contains the \textit{bandwidth-tax}.
+The total transmission time is

+The two terms differ by ${y(x-1)D}/{C_F}$, which is the cost of forwarding within HB domains.
+When $ y(x-1)\approx x(y-1)$, the slow-down factor is approximately $C_S/C_F$, which equals to $8.2\%$ and $11.2\%$ for the DGX A100 and DGX H100 generations of GPU platforms, respectively.
+This factor is low because of the bandwidth asymmetry between the two domains.
+Furthermore, this slow-down only applies to the all-to-all communication, which accounts for $27\%$ of the total traffic as shown in Figure~\ref{fig:moe_traffic}.
+Therefore, this small overhead is negligible by Amdah's law.
+We note that such properties also make our network design suitable for other classes of DNN models. \looseness=-1